 Each session of this course runs for three weeks, with delivery milestones on Wednesday and Friday of each week.
 However, as there are no synchronous course elements where faculty are required to be online at the same time, you will have great flexibility in meeting course delivery milestones.
 It is not recommended, however, that you take this course while you are on service.

-Coming Soon: Enroll via PSOM Calendar.
+Click below to enroll via PSOM Calendar.
 (Please note that this course had wait lists last year.
 We recommend you enroll early.)

 Required by June 30th of Your Second Academic Year: Two Additional Electives